 - Routine check-ups

-- X-rays or ultrasounds not unrelated to an emergency
+- X-rays or ultrasounds unrelated to an emergency approved by our vets

 - Dental cleaning and routine procedures related to oral health